Notre Dame Law School, J.D., 2014, cum laude

 Nikki is a member of the Litigation and Constitutional Law sections of the Oregon State Bar.
 She is also a member of the Litigation section of the Washington State Bar Association and the Litigation section of the American Bar Association.

-Nikki is involved in the Multnomah Bar Association and serves as Chair of the CLE Committee for the MBA Young Lawyers Section.
+Nikki is actively involved in the Multnomah Bar Association and serves as Chair of the CLE Committee for the MBA Young Lawyers Section.
 Prior to her appointment as Chair, Nikki served two years as a committee member, working with experienced attorneys to provide continuing legal education on substantive law topics for young and novice practitioners in the Portland area.
+She also serves as firm liaison for MBA Court Care, facilitating fundraising efforts for free full-time, drop-in childcare at the Multnomah County Courthouse.

+In addition, Nikki is a member of the Gus J. Soloman Inn of Court, a local non-profit association comprised of judges, lawyers, legal educators, and law students promoting excellence in legal advocacy and community service.
 Nikki is also an active member of Oregon Women Lawyers (OWLS) and serves on the OWLS Working Parents Committee.
-She also participated in the 2015 Oregon Trial Advocacy College, sponsored by the Oregon State Bar and the American Board of Trial Advocates.
+She participated in the 2015 Oregon Trial Advocacy College, sponsored by the Oregon State Bar and the American Board of Trial Advocates.

 Note, The Issue of Donor Standing and Higher Education: Will Increased Donor Standing Be Helpful or Hurtful to American Colleges and Universities?
 40 J.C. & U.L.
 321 (2014).